Unformat a hard drive

 - If you hear unusual sounds, refer to unusual hard drive noise.

-- Double click the drive in the device list to start recovery.
+- Double click the drive in the device list to start data recovery after format.

 - The files are displayed as soon as they are discovered.